 - Function barriers

-For Subnetwork traces, selecting a Subnetwork Name value allows you to specify what subnetwork to trace instead of using starting points.
-This uses the subnetwork controller or controllers for the specified subnetwork as the starting point for the trace.
+For Subnetwork traces, providing a Subnetwork Name value allows you to specify what subnetwork to trace without the use of starting points.
+This approach uses the subnetwork controller or controllers for the specified subnetwork as the starting point for the trace.

 Include containers, content, structures, and barriers in results